The Talking Writing Prize is an annual contest that celebrates the diversity online of original, personally driven writing.

 Since its debut in 2010, Talking Writing has showcased personal essays and other endangered forms of literary and journalistic writing.

 TW editors believe strongly in building a community that promotes literary culture all over the Web—and the world.
-Previous issues have featured interviews with Jennifer Egan, Robert Olen Butler, Natalie Goldberg, and many others.
-TW also publishes fiction, poetry, and the work of visual artists and photographers.
+TW features have been reprinted in Salon, Ebony, and the Huffington Post, among other online media sites.
+TW issues have featured interviews with Jennifer Egan, Robert Olen Butler, Terry Tempest Williams, Connie Willis, Andrew Lam, Mark Vonnegut, and many others.
+TW also publishes poetry, fiction, and the work of visual artists and photographers.

 All contest submissions are reviewed by top TW editors and considered for publication in the magazine.

-Submit all entries at talkingwriting.submittable.com, selecting the correct category name for your entry.
-(For example: "Contest 2013: TW Prize for Creative Nonfiction.")
+Submit all entries at talkingwriting.submittable.com.
 The $15 fee for each entry offsets administrative costs and supports ongoing publication of TW.

-Include only the story title and page numbers on the first page and in the header.
+Include only the title of your piece and page numbers on the first page and in the header.
 Author names, bios, and cover letters will not be seen by contest readers or judges until the winners have been selected.